 Navy SEAL Acquitted Of War Crimes After Witness Admitted Killing ISIS Captive

-A military jury in San Diego has acquitted Navy SEAL Special Operations Chief Edward Gallagher of all but one count of war crimes, in a case that revolved around the killing of a 17-year-old ISIS prisoner who had been wounded and died in U.S. custody.
+A military jury in San Diego has acquitted Navy SEAL Special Operations Chief Edward Gallagher of all but one count of war crimes in a case that revolved around the killing of a 17-year-old ISIS prisoner who had been wounded and died in U.S. custody.

 The jury convicted Gallagher of posing with the body of the dead prisoner.